Ab initio uncertainty quantification in scattering analysis of microscopy: Latent factor processes of video microscopy

 We illustrate the estimation accuracy of AIUQ using a slow diffusive process in Fig. \ref{fig:MSD_pos_record_true_B_40_true_D_0_02}.
 When dealing with slow dynamics, where the standard deviation of the displacement is smaller than 1/10 of a pixel in each timestep, MPT sometimes fails to accurately capture the underlying dynamics at small lag times, due to the similarity between noise and signal.
-We compare AIUQ with two DDM approaches.
-In the first DDM approach, termed DDM with fixed $A_j$ and $\bar B$, the noise parameter is estimated by $\bar B_{est}=D(\mathbf q_{min},\Delta t_{min})$, and the amplitude parameter $A_j$ is estimated by the unbiased estimator specified in Eq. (\ref{equ:A_est_j}).
-Then these parameters are substituted into Eq. (\ref{equ:loss_Dqt}), so that the parameters in ISF are numerically optimized by minimizing the $L_2$ loss between the reconstructed and observed image structure functions.
-In the second DDM approach, termed DDM with optimized $A_j$ and $\bar B$, parameters are separately estimated for wavevectors by numerically minimizing the $L_2$ loss function of the image structure function in Eq. (\ref{equ:loss_Dqt}).
-Then the average of the estimation is used to estimate the parameters.
-AIUQ approaches, with all wavevectors or with a reduced set of wavevectors, use the first $J_0$ sets that explain $99\%$ of the variability: $({\sum^{J_0}_{j=1} A_{j}})/({\sum^J_{j=1} A_j})\geq 99\%$, are compared.
-As demonstrated in Fig. \ref{fig:MSD_pos_record_true_B_40_true_D_0_02}(a), AIUQ outperforms other methods in accurately estimating both the noise and diffusion parameters.
-Fig. \ref{fig:MSD_pos_record_true_B_40_true_D_0_02}(b) shows that the estimated parameter is not dependent on $q$ using AIUQ, when a sufficient number of wavevectors is used, as information is naturally weighed by the marginal likelihood in Eq. (\ref{equ:prod_density}), whereas $q$-dependence is observed in both DDM approaches.
+We compare AIUQ with two DDM approaches both based on all wave vectors.
+In the first DDM approach, termed $D(q,\Delta t)$ fit 1, the noise parameter is estimated by $\bar B_{est}=D(\mathbf q_{min},\Delta t_{min})$, and the amplitude parameter $A_j$ is estimated by the unbiased estimator specified in Eq. (\ref{equ:A_est_j}).
+Then these parameters are substituted into Eq. (\ref{equ:loss_Dqt}), so that the parameters in ISF $\bm \theta$ are numerically optimized by minimizing the $L_2$ loss between the reconstructed and observed image structure functions by summing up the loss at all wave vectors.
+In the second DDM approach, termed $D(q,\Delta t)$ fit 2, parameters are separately estimated for wave vectors by numerically minimizing the $L_2$ loss function of the image structure function in Eq. (\ref{equ:loss_Dqt}) for each $q_j$ to obtain $\bm \theta(q_j)$, and then the average of the estimation of $\bm \theta_j(q_j)$ is used to estimate the parameters $\bm \theta$.
+In both approaches, we find that the estimation of noise parameter $\bar B$ is reasonably good (Fig 1 (a)).
+Furthermore, $\bar B$ is also reasonably good compared with the truth in a wide range of simulation studies shown in Table S3 in the Supplemental Material.
+However, the estimation of diffusion coefficient by two DDM approaches is not satisfying when the entire wave-vector range is used in estimation.
+AIUQ approaches, with all wave vectors or with a reduced set of wave vectors, use the first $J_0$ sets that explain $99\%$ of the variability: $({\sum^{J_0}_{j=1} A_{j}})/({\sum^J_{j=1} A_j})\geq 99\%$, are compared.
+As demonstrated in Fig. \ref{fig:MSD_pos_record_true_B_40_true_D_0_02}(a), AIUQ is more accurate in estimating the diffusion coefficient than two approaches that fit the image structure function, while performing similarly well in estimating the noise parameter.
+Fig. \ref{fig:MSD_pos_record_true_B_40_true_D_0_02}(b) shows fitting the image structure function in DDM can lead to q-dependent estimation.
+We further show another example when we directly invert the image structure function in Fig. \ref{fig:direct_inverstion_dqt} for estimation, which demonstrated the q-dependence for estimation.
+In comparison, the estimated parameter is not dependent on $q$ using AIUQ, when a sufficient number of wave vectors is used, shown in Fig. \ref{fig:MSD_pos_record_true_B_40_true_D_0_02}(b), as the information is naturally weighed by the marginal likelihood in Eq. (\ref{equ:prod_density}).
+Selecting a suitable wave-vector range for estimation can improve the estimation by DDM, whereas a principled way of selecting such range was not found.